The Rise and Fall of ENSO in a Warming World: Insights from a Lag-Linear Model: Extended Data Legends

+\extfiglegend{Fig:ED_Analytic}{Solving for ENSO variability analytically}{Panel a shows the MITgcm $\Delta t=50$ yr and CMIP abrupt quadrupling ensemble means decomposed into transient and equilibrium components.
+Panel b.i shows the simulated transient and full peak timing as a function of predicted transient component peak time, while b.ii shows the same for amplitude.
+Panel c shows the dependence of the non-dimensional peak amplitude (color) and time (contours) as a function of two relevant non-dimensional parameters.
+Details of the calculations are in Supplementary Text 4.}

-\extfiglegend{ed:StructureChangeEffect}{The effect of changing ENSO structure on predicted magnitude}{ How using the control or warmed ENSO structure alters ENSO magnitude predictions.
-The top panel shows the same time series as Fig. \ref{Fig:ENSOMechanisms} but using the control or warmed structure or a mixture (i.e., most variables from the reference composite and one variable from the warmed composite), while the bottom panel shows the relationship between the control and warmed ENSO structure predictions }
+\extfiglegend{Fig:ED_WarmedComposite}{Understanding how the constant ENSO structure assumption affects the results}{Panel a shows the same time series as Fig.~2c but using the control or warmed structure or a mixture (i.e., most variables from the reference composite and one variable from the warmed composite), while panel b shows the relationship between the control and warmed ENSO structure predictions.}

-\extfiglegend{ed:ENSOMagnitudefromEnergyBudget}{Predicting ENSO Magnitude from calculated and empirically fit parameters}{ ENSO magnitude over time, comparing the energy budget approximations given by Eq.
-6 (dashed), the empirically fit linear model (dotted), and the full energy budget (solid).
-For each of the three, the result of changing stratification (red), mean temperature (black), or the full time evolution (green) are shown }

-\exttablelegend{ed:EmpiricalVsEnergyBalance}{Empirically fit vs. energy balance predicted models of ENSO variability}{ Comparing empirically fit and predicted parameters for the first linear model applied to the MITgcm.
-The corresponding time series are shown in Extended Data Fig. \ref{ed:ENSOMagnitudefromEnergyBudget} }

-\exttablelegend{ed:FittedParameters}{Fit parameters for each linear model}{ Values of the relevant parameters for the two linear models, calculated as discussed in the main text and methods section. }
+\textbf{Extended Data Table 1 $\mid$ Coefficients and fit metrics for the first linear model.} The first section shows the slopes between mean quantities ($\langle \Delta \bar{T} \rangle$ or $\langle \Delta \bar{\Gamma} \rangle$) and the energy budget terms, as well as the goodness of fit.
+The second section shows the corresponding $A$ and $B$ values predicted from the energy budget compared to the empirically fit parameters.
+The corresponding time series are shown in Fig. S5.

+\textbf{Extended Data Table 2 $\mid$ Fit parameters for the lag-linear model.} This table displays all lag-linear fits, calculated as discussed in the main text and methods section.
+Bold rows indicate the lag-linear model was fit to that scenario.
+Asterisks indicate that the model has a forced response to internal variability ratio less than 1.5 (Extended Data Fig. 4f).
+The fit parameter $t_{\mathrm{lag}}$ is constrained to be between 5 and 45 years and no more than half the length of the time series.

+\textbf{Extended Data Table 3 $\mid$ Using few realizations to predict ensemble mean ENSO variability.} This table tests the predictive skill of the lag-linear model compared with a GCM ensemble when using different numbers of realizations.
+For each model and scenario, the columns display: 1. the correlation between full-ensemble ENSO variability and that predicted by an Energy Balance Model combined with the lag-linear predictor (see methods section), 2. the correlation of a single realization with full-ensemble ENSO variability if using the simulated ENSO variability (left) or that predicted by the lag-linear model (right), 3. the number of realizations required to achieve an $R^2$ of 0.9 through direct simulation of ENSO variability, and 4. the number of realizations required for the diagnosed ENSO variability from the simulations to match that predicted by the lag-linear model.
+Bold rows indicate the lag-linear model was fit to that scenario.